uncomputable/bitcoin-nix-tools/README.md

 No more complicated configuration.

-Let's make Bitcoin development as easy as possible!
+Let's make Bitcoin Core development as easy as possible!

 ## Spread the nix